vitorsantosb/shadomal/README.md

 ### Hi there 👋 I am Vitor Batista \o/

 ## About me
-   > Currently i'm 20 years old, i'm specializing to be a good fullstack programmer, i'm graduated in game development at iesb institution in Brasília.
+   > Currently i'm 20 years old, i'm specializing to be a good fullstack programmer, i have a Major in Game Development at IESB in Brasilia-DF.
   #### What are my hobbies?
    > I love to play games in my spare time, I like to research the news in the technology world, study new things related to my area and others.
   #### My Courses and certificates